gulp-sourcemaps/gulp-sourcemaps/README.md

 - `clone`

   Clones the original file for creation of the map file.
 Could be important if file history is important.
 See [file.clone()](https://github.com/gulpjs/vinyl#filecloneoptions) for possible options.
-Default: `undefined`
+Default: `{deep:false, contents:false}`

 ### Plugin developers only: